MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/transition-web-app-existing.md

 6. Select **Save**.

-Now, users with the appropriate role can see your new app in the app list on both the Dynamics 365 for Customer Engagement drop-down app list or on the Dynamics 365 Home page (http://home.dynamics.com).
+Now, users with the appropriate role can see your new app in the app list on both the Dynamics 365 drop-down app list or on the Dynamics 365 Home page (http://home.dynamics.com).

    ![App list](media/app-list.png "App list")